• Skip to main content

 Although they would never rival what Louis XIV contributed, Louis XV made considerable upgrades to Versailles including building a first-floor salon, a theatre, and renovations of the northern wing which was deteriorating quickly.

-Sprawforth puts out an interesting detail in his biography of the palace.
+Sprawforth puts out an interesting detail in his history of the palace.
 He mentions how Louis XV and later XVI were tied to Versailles and its upkeep due to how Louis XIV propagated its opulence.
 Versailles’ condition became a reflection of the condition of the French monarchy.

-In 1774 Louis XV died and would pass his throne onto the most infamous King in French history; Louis XVI.
+In 1774, Louis XV died and would pass his throne onto the most infamous King in French history: Louis XVI.

 Louis XVI